-However, NICE has decided to halt all further work on the guideline because many of the clinical staff on the committee (myself included) are heavily involved with our duties in relation to coronavirus.
+NICE has decided to halt all further work on the guideline because many of the clinical staff on the committee (myself included) are heavily involved with our duties in relation to coronavirus.
+However, work is now resuming with working groups on specific topics meeting in June and the full committee meeting again in July.

-My personal view is that it now seems very unlikely that we will be able to meet the current target of publishing the new NICE guideline in December 2020 and a more realistic date might be Spring 2021.
+My personal view is that we may not be able to meet the current target of publishing the new NICE guideline in December 2020 and a more realistic date might be Spring 2021.

-NICE has also been contacted about guidance on how people with serious pre-existing health problems should be managed if they must be admitted to hospital with coronavirus infection.
+NICE has also been contacted about guidance on how people with serious pre-existing health problems should be managed if they have to be admitted to hospital with coronavirus infection.